the-scouts/por/src/por/expected/chapter-3.exp.rst

 iv.
 The Group Scout Council must hold an Annual General Meeting within six months of the financial year end to:

-         *  receive and consider the Annual Report of the Group Executive Committee, including the annual statement of accounts;
+         *  receive and consider the Trustees' Annual Report and the annual statement of accounts (following completion of their examination by an appropriate auditor, independent examiner, or scrutineer); prepared by the Group Executive Committee,
          *  approve the Group Scout Leader's nomination of the Group Chair and nominated members of the Group Executive Committee;
          *  elect a Group Secretary and Group Treasurer;
-         *  elect certain members of the Group Executive Committee;
+         *  elect members to the Group Executive Committee;
-         *  appoint an auditor or independent examiner or scrutineer as required.
+         *  appoint an auditor, independent examiner or scrutineer as required;
+         *  adopt (or reconfirm) certain resolutions:

+               *  agree the quorum for each of meetings of the Group Scout Council, meetings of the Group Executive Committee and meetings of any sub-Committees (see Rule 3.24(d)(iii))
+               *  agree the number of members that may be elected to the Group Executive Committee (see Rule 3.24(b)(iii -- Elected Members)
+               *  adopt (or re-confirm the adoption of) the constitution of the Group Scout Council (See introduction to Rule 3.24)

+         *  appoint (or re-appoint) any Group Presidents or Vice Presidents (see Appointment Process: Table 2).

 **b.
 The Group Executive Committee**

    i.
 The Executive Committee exists to support the Group Scout Leader in meeting the responsibilities of their appointment.

    ii.
-Members of the Executive Committee must act collectively as charity Trustees of the Scout Group, and in the best interests of its members to: :sup:`sv`.
+Members of the Group Executive Committee must act collectively as charity Trustees of the Scout Group, and in the best interests of its members to: :sup:`sv`.

        *  Comply with the Policy, Organisation and Rules of The Scout Association
        *  Protect and maintain any property and equipment owned by and/or used by the Group.